xnvme/xnvme/docs/tools/fio/index.rst

 Details follow.

-To support extended-lba initial work has been done in xNVMe, however, further work is probably need for this to trickle up to the `fio`_ I/O engine, also, in the io-engine ``>> ssw`` are used which does not account for extended LBA.
+To support extended-lba initial work has been done in **xNVMe**, however, further work is probably need for this to trickle up to the `fio`_ I/O engine, also, in the io-engine ``>> ssw`` are used which does not account for extended LBA.